glennmckechnie/YAMon-v4/README.md

 There have been a few modifications to the files here and to use them, you need to install them ( using __install.sh__ ).

-I've since added Activ8me (Australia) csv files as an option for monthly downloads.
+I've since added the __Activ8me (Australia)__ ISPs csv files as an option for monthly downloads.
 It works!
-But...
+But I can't use it without changing the way YAMon accesses its files.

-Because of that change, I can't use the js/util4.0.js file from usage-monitoring.com and as the existing html page ignores the modified local version, we have to turn off / bypass some hard coded URLs.
+YAMon fetches the 2 main javascipt files from the parent site so I can't use my modified js/util4.0.js file.
+The existing html page doesn't know anything about my modified local version unless I turn off / bypass some hard coded URLs.

-The default configuration of YAMon always fetches the .js files from the parent site, run your browsers inspector  inspect(Q)  (or whatever it's called) and you'll see what's happening.
-No doubt that code made sense when changes could be rolled out to everyone from a centrally controlled server - but it seems that option is closed.
+To see the default configuration of YAMon in action, run your browsers inspector inspect(Q) for firefox,  and you'll see what's happening.
+No doubt configuring the code that way made sense when changes could be rolled out to everyone from a centrally controlled server - and while the server remains, there are no longer any code updates.
 (As an aside - Al C. deserves a medal for supporting so many installation types/models.
-The central server would have made that task easier instead of impossible.
-However now it's unecessary and will remain that way until it restarts, if it ever does.)
+The central server would have made that task easier instead of impossible.)

-There is a config option "_doLocalFiles=1" that can be set in the config.file but the html page never reads/uses it.
-Thaty switch could be manually copied into the html page, but ease of configurationis alawys a better option.
+That said, there is a config option "_doLocalFiles=1" that can be set in the config.file but the html page never reads/uses it, it's not implemented anywhere that I could find.
+I can't see the origins of that code, or if there was anything further to it.
+Thaty switch could be manually copied into the html page, but ease of configuration is alawys a better option.

-To do that, I've repurposed the 'dev / current' tick box under the html __Settings__ tab - in the __Debug__ section, see __Use this servers JS & CSS files__.
-If that box is ticked then we now use the local version,(not __dev__.elopment as it was before) and the __current__ option remains as the original "fetch from usage-monitoring.com/current" switch when __unticked__.
+To make it easier and implement that switching function, I've repurposed the 'dev / current' tick box which is under the html __Settings__ tab - in the __Debug__ section :  __Use this servers JS & CSS files__.
+Originally that selected between Als /dev/ or /current/ versions.
+Now though, if that box is ticked then we use our local version, (not __dev__.elopment as it was before) and the old __current__ option remains as the original "fetch from usage-monitoring.com/current" switch when it is __unticked__.

-Fresh out of the box, that box is unticked.
-If you want to use your local verion of files, then tick it!
-If you want to continue to use Als server then leave it.
-If you had database keys, that's the only way you can access the site - and I have no idea if that is still an option - it's before my time.
+Fresh out of the box - a new installation -  that box is unticked.
+If you want to use your local verion of files, then __tick__ it!
+If you want to continue to use Als server then leave it unticked.
+For instance, You would do that if you had database keys, that's the only way you can access the site.
+I have no idea if that function is still active. it's before my time.

 For old, but still relevant installation tips & tricks for a manual install - which we are doing, see